The #1 Worst Menu Option at 40 Popular Restaurants

 1,698 calories, 120 g fat, 58 g saturated fat, 3 g trans fat, 4,418 mg sodium, 43 g carbs, 2 g fiber, 6 g sugar, 83 g protein

-You had to have known that anything with the phrase “meat cravers” in the title wasn’t going to be healthy—but we bet you didn’t realize that it would have more salt than 33 slices of bacon and more carbs than what you’d get in eight slices of white bread.
-If you ate just one of these pies a month, you’d take in enough calories to gain 5 1/2 pounds in a year.
+If you ever assumed that all gluten-free food was healthy, this pizza proves that’s not always the case.
+It has more salt than 13 slices of bacon and more carbs than what you’d get in eight slices of white bread.
+If you ate just one of these pies a month, you’d take in enough calories to gain 5 pounds in a year.
 Scary stuff, right?

-Grilled chicken!
+Shrimp!
 Mushrooms!
-Sun-dried tomatoes!
-Broccoli!
-Oh and let’s not forget that whole grain spaghetti!
-When you read the list of the ingredients that goes into this dish, it’s hard to imagine it would be such a nutritional nightmare.
+Fresh basil!
+Oh and let’s not forget that whole grain pasta!
+When you read the list of ingredients that goes into this dish, it’s hard to imagine it would be such a nutritional nightmare.
 But this is the restaurant industry we’re talking about here.
 Would you expect anything less?
-If you order the dish as pictured above with the tube shaped pasta, you’ll actually save 191 calories and 26 grams of fat.
-Sub in the healthier sounding whole wheat variety, and you’re actually far worse-off.
-No, we don’t get it, either—and yes, we double-checked the math.
-Just keep things simple and steer clear of both versions of this preposterous plate of pasta.
-Looking for carbs that won’t derail your weight loss progress?
-Then check out these 20 Best Carbs for a Flat Belly!
+If you're looking for carbs that won’t derail your weight loss progress, check out these 20 Best Carbs for a Flat Belly!